wanqian-chen/Project4-Wanqian/README.md

 ## Description

-This is a project aming to build a CLI tool for data engineering with AWS Athena.
+This is a project aming to build a tool for data engineering with AWS SageMaker.
 The dataset is information of NBA players from 1996 to 2021 season.

 ## Steps

 1. Clean the data and upload it to AWS S3.
-2. Create a database in AWS Athena.
-3. Use the CLI tool to query the data.
+2. Use AWS SageMaker to process the data.

 ## Columns of the dataset